yannvon/higgs-boson/README.md

 ## Data set

-The data set can be download [the official kaggle competition by CERN](https://www.kaggle.com/c/higgs-boson).
+The data set can be downloaded [the official kaggle competition by CERN](https://www.kaggle.com/c/higgs-boson).
 From the description we see that the data is structured as follows:

 - **train.csv** - Training set of 250000 events.
 The file  starts with the ID column, then the label column, and finally 30 feature columns.
 - **test.csv** -The test set of around 568238 events - Everything as for train.csv, except the label is missing.